toptal/chewy/README.md

 * Multi-model indexes.

-  Index classes are independant from ORM/ODM models.
+  Index classes are independent from ORM/ODM models.
 Now implementing, e.g. cross-model autocomplete is much easier.
 You can just define index and work with it in object-oriented style.
 You can define several types for index - one per indexed model.

 * Every index is observable by all the related models.

-  Most of the indexed models a related to other and somtimes it is nessesary to denormalize this related data and put at the same object.
-Like you need to index array of tags with article together.
+  Most of the indexed models are related to other and sometimes it is nessesary to denormalize this related data and put at the same object.
+For example, you need to index array of tags with article together.
 Chewy allows you to specify updatable index for every model separately.
-So, corresponding articles will be reindexed on the any tag update.
+So, corresponding articles will be reindexed on any tag update.

 * Bulk import everywhere.